DovetailSoftware/sdk-docs/docfx_project/sdk/FChoice.Common~FChoice.Common.Data.OleDbDataProviderBase.md

 #### Remarks

-Inherit from this class to implement a custom data provider based on the OleDb client in ADO.NET.
+Inherit from this class to implement a data provider based on the OleDb client in ADO.NET.

 #### Inheritance Hierarchy